filipsnastins/transactional-messaging-patterns-with-aws-dynamodb-streams-sns-sqs-lambda/aws-ecs-terraform/README.md

-# Deploying to AWS Elastic Container Service (ECS) with Terraform
+# Deploying Customers and Orders to AWS Elastic Container Service (ECS) with Terraform

 - Application stack: